Hindal Mirza: Siege of Kannauj

 In 1537, Sher Shah Suri had gradually overrun all the countries on the southern or Behar side of the Ganges; and Muhammad Sultan Mirza, had raised the standard of revolt in the upper provinces.
 The long absence of the Emperor Humayun had latterly encouraged them to act with greater boldness and security.
 Muhammad Sultan, having gained possession of a great portion of the countries on the left bank of the Ganges, had fixed the seat of his government at Bilgram, opposite to Kannauj, and had gained sufficient strength to send his son, Ulugh Mirza, with a large force to besiege Juanpur; while Shah Mirza, another of his sons, reduced Kara-Manikpur.
 Kannauj too had fallen into his hands.

 Hindal Mirza, whom Humayun had left in command at Agra, marched to quell this revolt, and soon retook Kannauj.
-As soon as Muhammad Sultan Mirza heard of his approach, he called in all his detachments, and was joined by Shah Mirza, while Ulugh Mirza wrote to say, that he would hasten with all possible speed to meet him; at the same time urging him not to hazard a battle till his arrival.
+As soon as Muhammad Sultan Mirza heard of his approach, he called in all his detachments, and was joined by Shah Mirza, while Ulugh Mirza wrote to say that he would hasten with all possible speed to meet him; at the same time urging him not to hazard a battle till his arrival.
 Muhammad Sultan and Shah Mirza, encamping on the left bank of the river, used every exertion to obstruct the passage of the imperial army.
 Hindal, however, eager to engage the enemy before Ulugh Mirza could join them, having discovered a fort ten miles above Kannauj, left his camp standing, and effected a passage, unobserved, with all his troops.

 The two armies soon met face-to-face; but when they were on the point of engaging, a strong north-wester rising, blew such clouds of dust right in the eyes of the insurgents that they could not keep their position.
 The imperial army, who had the wind on their backs, availing themselves of their advantage, pressed hard upon their enemy, whose retreat was soon converted into a flight.
-Hindal, after taking possession of Belgram and the surrounding country, pursued the remainder of their army, as they marched to form a junction with Ulugh Mirza.
+Hindal, after taking possession of Bilgram and the surrounding country, pursued the remainder of the fleeing army, as they marched to form a junction with Ulugh Mirza.
 He overtook them at Oudh where Muhammad Sultan and his sons, having concentrated all their forces, halted to check his advance.
 The two armies lay opposite to each other for nearly two months, when news arrived that Humayun had left Mandu, and was on his way back to Agra.
 This decided Muhammad Sultan to bring on an action, as his only chance of safety.
 He marched out of his trenches; and engagement ensued, in which the imperial troops had the advantage.
 The insurgents, dispirited by their continued want of success, began to despair, and soon after dispersed.
 Muhammad Sultan Mirza, and three of his sons, fled to Kuch-Behar; while Hindal Mirza, following up on his advantage went on to Juanpur.
 Having soon after heard of Humayun's arrival at the capital, he left the army and joined his brother there.